voyd-lang/voyd/syntaxes/smalltalk-like.md

 # Functions

-A function is an object that accepts a single message.
-This message can be a tuple, object, or keyword.
+A function is an object that understands a single message.

 ```
 fn name [Generics...] message -> ReturnType =